Hertzberg-Davis Forensic Science Center

 Students must complete a university application in order to be admitted into a graduate studies program.
 In addition to university requirements for admission to graduate study, applicants must satisfy specific school requirements before admission to either the criminalistics or criminal justice graduate degree programs.
 Application forms to the school are available on the school website and in the school office.

-Please refer to the departmental website for current application dates.
-New criminalistics and criminal justice graduate students are accepted only in the fall semester of each academic year.
+All applications must be received by February 1st of the calendar year the applicant seeks to be admitted.
+New criminalistics and criminal justice graduate students are accepted only in the fall quarter of each academic year.

 Transcripts from all colleges and universities attended must be submitted with the school application in addition to the transcripts required by the Office of University Admission and Outreach.
 Students must also arrange to take the Graduate Record Exam (GRE) and to have their GRE scores sent directly to the school by the Educational Testing Service.
 An acceptable GRE score is required for consideration.
-Students must also submit two letters of recommendation and a personal statement.
-Applicants may be admitted to the M.S. degree program in Classified or Conditionally Classified Standing.
-Classified Standing is granted to accepted applicants who have a minimum grade point average of 3.0 in the last 90 quarter units (or last 60 semester units) and 3.0 in the undergraduate major.
-Conditionally Classified Students must achieve a 3.0 grade point average after completing four qualifying courses (that have been approved by the Graduate Advisor) by the end of their second semester of graduate study in order to be granted Classified Standing.
-See School website for a detailed description of requirements.
+Additionally, a minimum grade point average of 3.0 in the last 90 quarter units (or last 60 semester units) and 3.0 in the undergraduate major are required for consideration.
+Applications will not be considered until all of these conditions are met.

 Programs for this School: